deadlightreal/SwiftNet/README.md

 # SwiftNet - Networking Library

-### SwiftNet is a simple and easy-to-use networking library built using raw sockets.
+### SwiftNet is a simple and easy-to-use networking library built using pcap.
 It is designed for developers who value simplicity, readability, and good performance.

 ## This library focuses on functionality over speed for now.
 If you need high performance for a release, consider waiting.
 We plan to optimize performance once the library is stable and feature-complete.